mohdahmad242/Suicidal-post-detection/README.md

 * We also include all code and documentation on Github on how to deploy the pipeline on Heroku.

 ## What's next for Suicide predictions
+We plane to incorporate a few more classification classes so as to get more information out of the text, which will help in better prediction of the suicidal severity.
 This project is not limited to only Suicide post prediction, in this new age social media world, textual data is being generated every second.
 These data can be leveraged in many ways, like deep sentiment analysis, health care related problems can be solved, hate and toxicity of the post can be detected to stop bullying, etc.

 ## Installation and Execution.